theonlytechnohead/TouchFaders/README.md

 Please make a pull request when you do, otherwise suggestions via the 'Issues' tab are appreciated

 ---
+GitHub repo for TouchFaders MIDI program, developed by Craig Anderson

 "Yamaha" is a registered trademark of Yamaha Corporation.